alaut/clipz/README.txt

 Input : text files including movie path and timestamps to clip with comments to rename the clip + file format output

+Motivations:
+- to learn how to use git
+- experiment with python gui
+- create a barebones though stable video editing suite (motivated by action cam videos)

 Alexander J. Laut
 2018.02.21